seanrcollings/arc/docs/docs/usage/parameters/types/supported-types.md

 `Context`

 Gives you access to the current execution context.
-[Check here for details](../../../advanced-usage/using-context.md).
-Does not expose the param on the command line.

 `State`